 At a Glance

-▲▲▲ The Alhambra The last and greatest Moorish palace, highlighting the splendor of that civilization in the 13th and 14th centuries.
+▲▲▲ The Alhambra The last and finest Moorish palace, highlighting the splendor of that civilization in the 13th and 14th centuries.
 Reservations are a must if you plan to visit during the day.

 ▲▲ Royal Chapel Lavish 16th-century chapel with the tombs of Queen Isabel and King Ferdinand.

 ▲▲ San Nicolás Viewpoint Breathtaking vista over the Alhambra and the Albayzín.

 ▲ Cathedral The second-largest cathedral in Spain, unusual for its bright Renaissance interior.

 ▲ Albayzín Spain's best old Moorish quarter.